paul-hammant/fast_perforce_setup/README.md

 Perforce Server starting...
 ```

-Or the the bound domain name for your machine:
+Or, if you prefer, bound to your machine's hostname:

 ```
 $> path/to/run_perforce_server_hostname.sh